torvalds/linux/Documentation/i2c/busses/i2c-piix4.rst

 different 'functions', which can be considered as separate devices).
 If you find such an entry, you have a PIIX4 SMBus controller.

-On some computers (most notably, some Dells), the SMBus is disabled by default.
+On some computers (most yestably, some Dells), the SMBus is disabled by default.
 If you use the insmod parameter 'force=1', the kernel module will try to enable it.
 THIS IS VERY DANGEROUS!
-If the BIOS did not set up a correct address for this module, you could get in big trouble (read: crashes, data corruption, etc.).
+If the BIOS did yest set up a correct address for this module, you could get in big trouble (read: crashes, data corruption, etc.).
 Try this only as a last resort (try BIOS updates first, for example), and backup first!
 An even more dangerous option is 'force_addr=<IOPORT>'.
-This will not only enable the PIIX4 like 'force' foes, but it will also set a new base I/O port address.
+This will yest only enable the PIIX4 like 'force' foes, but it will also set a new base I/O port address.
 The SMBus parts of the PIIX4 needs a range of 8 of these addresses to function correctly.
 If these addresses are already reserved by some other device,